 1. Your SEO agency doesn’t have anything to show you.

-Your SEO agency should be able to show you what SEO methods they practice.
+If they claim to be a premier digital marketing agency, then they should be able to show you what SEO methods they use and how they achieve goals.
 The first few months of your contract may be too early to determine “significant” results but this doesn’t mean there aren’t things for you to see.

 What products are they using?
 How are they monitoring your progress?